 Travel outside of the United States.
 If conference attendance involves travel outside of the United States, contact the Director of International Programs at 253.879.2515 to make an appointment to attend a pre-departure orientation that must be completed prior to travel.
 The University of Puget Sound does not support travel to countries with high safety and health risks.
 For further details, please review the Travel Abroad Policy for High-Risk Areas.

-A Foreign Travel Waiver (Waiver, Release, and Indemnification Agreement for University of Puget Sound Student Foreign Travel) must be submitted to email@example.com by any student planning to travel outside the United States to attend a conference.
-This waiver must be completed and submitted prior to travel.
+A completed Release, Waiver, and Indemnification Agreement must be submitted to email@example.com by any student planning to travel outside the United States to attend a conference.
+This agreement must be completed and submitted prior to travel.

 Budget revisions.
 Once an award is made, any deviation in expenditures from the approved budget must receive the approval of the University Enrichment Committee.
 Please send such requests to firstname.lastname@example.org.